claritychallenge/clarity2023-workshop/submissions.md

 <li/>Abstracts will be reviewed to ensure that the challenge rules are met and that sufficient information is provided about the proposed system.
 Full papers (2 to 6 pages) will be due after the workshop and published in the workshop proceedings, provided that the review comments have been addressed.

 </ul>

+<i>The <a href="https://cmt3.research.microsoft.com">Microsoft CMT service</a> was used for managing the peer-reviewing process for this conference.
+This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.</i>